angelinakumanova/angelinakumanova/README.md

 ## [About me]
 - 📚: I am currently studying to become a Full-Stack Developer **(Java and JavaScript)!**
 - 💻: I've been passionate about PCs since I was a kid, starting as a gaming enthusiast and evolving into a dedicated coder.
-My strong foundation in mathematics during school has sharpened my problem-solving skills, which I now apply in my coding projects.
+My strong foundation in mathematics during school has sharpened my problem-solving skills, which I now apply in my coding.
 - 💡: I firmly believe the human potential is endless, so I am always up for new opportunities and challenges!
 <br>
 <br>